Crown jewels: Portugal

 The Portuguese Crown Jewels were the pieces of jewelry, regalia, and vestments worn by the monarchs of Portugal during the time of the Portuguese Monarchy.
 Over the nine centuries of Portuguese history, the Portuguese Crown Jewels have lost and gained many pieces.
 Most of the current set of the Portuguese Crown Jewels are from the reigns of King João VI and King Luís I.

 Romania

-The Romanian crown jewels consist of three crowns: the Steel Crown, the Crown of Queen Elisabeta and the Crown of Queen Maria; and two scepters: the Scepter of Ferdinand I and the Scepter of Carol II.
+The Romanian crown jewels consist of three crowns: the Steel Crown, the Crown of Queen Elisabeta and the Crown of Queen Marie; and two scepters: the Scepter of Ferdinand I and the Scepter of Carol II.
 They are displayed at the National Museum of Romanian History in Bucharest.

 The Romanian Communist dictator Nicolae Ceaușescu also sometimes made use of a scepter in his public appearances.